BranniganLab/blobulator/VMD_scripts/README.md

 **A VMD application for blobulation needs**

-This tool is an visualization tool for Blobulator.
+This tool is a visualization tool for Blobulator.
+Blobulator tracks amino acid sequences of proteins to determine hydrophobicity.
+If a section of an amino acid chain is hydrophobic, and longer than the threshold, it is considered a h blob.
+If a section of an amino acid chain is hydrophilic, and longer than the threshold, it is considered a p blob.
+All other sections are too short and are categorized as s blobs.

 ## How to use VMD Blobulation: